VincentMDfs/graphQL/README.md

 - Depending on your query idea, verify the information in the table you wish to query
 - Now in postman, navigate to the request you wish to modify
 - The "query" details are to be modified to your taste before pressing "Send"
-- See examples at the bottom of this readme
+- See examples at the bottom of this readme for reference
 - Note that there is only one endpoint, so the url will remain unchanged

-## See the RESTapi at:
+## Take a look at the RESTapi:
   https://github.com/VincentMDfs/RESTapi2

 ## Examples of GraphQL modifications

  {
   batteries(id: ?) {
 	id
 	status
    }
  }

  The question mark above can be replaced by any valid id number "batteries" can also be replaced by "columns" or "elevators"

+## For a list of all available queries, consult the server.js file!

 ## For additionnal information, please contact our dev team